 And that leads us to…

 If you’re a wedding photographer, then chances are for one event you are editing 500+ images on average.
-Even if you’re a portrait photographer and you’re not editing quite so many images at a time, anchor images can still be so beneficial for achieving a consistent, beautiful gallery.
+Even if you’re not editing in such large numbers, anchor images can still be extremely beneficial for achieving a consistent, beautiful gallery.

-Anchor images are a selection of 1-2 average images, in a set of similar images.
-These images are selected in advance, and then editing individually.
+Let me explain.
+Anchor images are a selection of 1-2 images, in a set of similar images.
+These images are selected in advance, and then edited individually.
 The purpose here is that you can apply your general preset, adjust all settings as needed, move on to the next image, and then review the “selected anchors” as a whole.

 These images should be edited as close to perfect as you can get.
 And overall, the gallery of selected anchor images should look consistent.